-The tricky part of collecting these stickers postally used is that they are seldom tied to the cover.
+Postally used stickers are seldom tied to the cover.
 They were not stamps, after all.
-Why should the postmaster tie them with a postmark?
-They had no need of being canceled.
+Why should a postmaster tie them with a postmark?
+There was no need to cancel them because they weren't doing postal duty.

 Most serious collectors understand this and recognize that an expertizing body may feel compelled to render "no opinion" because there is seldom a way to judge whether the sticker originated on the cover or was added later.

 Some serious students have thoughtfully stated that stickers that are tied are more likely to be fraudulently used because the creators directly catered to the ingrained desire of collectors to see them tied to a cover like stamps.

 Auction houses and dealers routinely warn that items receiving a "no opinion" from an expertizing body cannot be returned.
 A case in point is Figure 3, which is a downright scary faked cover attributed to John A. Fox.

+Figure 4: A cover advertising the "Our Flag" sticker, published by A. Dapremont, New Orleans, Louisiana.
+Note that the 'SC' is fully explained here as meaning 'Southern Congress.'
+(Courtesy, Schuyler J. Rumsey Philatelic Auction Galleries)

 The Louisburgh, North Carolina, postmark is a fake.
-It ties together the pair of genuine $5\phi$ blue lithographs and the genuine die cut patriotic sticker; the address panel is also genuine.
-This baddie is in the reference collection of John Kimbrough and used with his kind permission.
-Figure 3a is a close-up of the stamps and sticker.
+It ties together the pair of genuine fivecent blue lithographs and the genuine patriotic sticker; the address panel is also genuine.

+This baddie is in Kimbrough's personal reference collection and used with his permission.

-Figure 4 shows a postally used cover advertising the "Our Flag." sticker (ST-1).
+Figure 4 shows a postally used cover advertising the "Our Flag" sticker (ST-1).
 On every sticker, around the bottom rim, is printed "Published by A. Dapremont, New Orleans, La."
 In a large box at the top center of the envelope, is advertised: